Disney Trip Planner + Universal Orlando & more

 You might find this post helpful in making a decision about car hire: Do you need a car in Orlando?

 There are lots of things to consider when deciding on renting a car in Orlando, including car seats if you have younger children, whether you plan on drinking during the day or evening, as well as parking charges, especially at theme park resort hotels.
 If you only plan on leaving the resort a handful of times, it might work out cheaper to take a taxi (Uber and Lyft are the popular, and cheapest options).
 Transfers to the airport and to alternate theme parks are available and both Universal Orlando and Walt Disney World resort have free in-resort transportation.

 10. Check for special events or festivals during your visit

 Special events and festivals at the theme parks can affect your experience in both positive and negative ways.
 If there is an event happening at the parks during the day (such as Universal Orlando’s Mardi Gras or The Epcot Food and Wine or Flower Festival), you should expect the parks to be more crowded.
 The advantage, of course, is that you also get to enjoy the fun.
-If you are not interested in a particular themed event, it might be best to avoid visiting when that celebration is taking place, so look at the events calendar for all the parks you want to visit before you start putting together your Disney park planner.
+If you are not interested in a particular themed event, it might be best to avoid visiting when that celebration is taking place, so look at the events calendar for all the parks you want to visit before you start putting together your Disney trip planner.

-There might also be periods where some exciting things happening at the parks after hours, so you might want to plan your trip to coincide with them.
+There might also be periods where some exciting things are happening at the parks after hours, so you might want to plan your trip to coincide with them.
 Popular events such as Halloween Horror Nights at Universal Orlando and Mickey’s Not So Scary Halloween Party require a separate ticket from your day admission and these must be booked in advance.